dvb-ece-cpp/ece4203_lab2/README.md

 The ring oscillator in the simulations you will run consists of 11 stages.
 Each stage consists of one of the standard cells we are measuring, along with the capacitive loading and the fanout loading.
 Note that we need to make the gates we are testing act like inverters by setting the other gate inputs to the right voltage.
 This is explained more later.

 ### Fanout
 In most digital circuits, a single gate's output will be connected to many inputs on many other gates in the design.
 Every input presents a capacitive load to the output driving it.
-Fanout is a measure of how many gates are driven by an output; for example, if a NAND gate has a fanout of 5, it means that it's output is driving 5 other inputs.
+Fanout is a measure of how many gates are driven by an output; for example, if a NAND gate has a fanout of 3, as shown below, it means that it's output is driving 3 other inputs.
 Since high fanout means higher capacitance, the switching speed will get slower.
 Managing fanout and maintaining the required logic speed is a critical task of the digital tools.

 From our simulations of the propagation delays with different fanouts, you will be able to find the capacitance of each fanout load, $C_{input}$.